vlimki/vlimki.dev/src/posts/calc-vol-1.md

 **Notes**
 - Finish reading by September 19
 - After you finish reading, start focusing on chemistry and physics.
 Do math exercises for a couple of hours in the morning though.
-Start grinding chapter 4 (and partially 3 and 6) at first, then later go to chapter 5.
+Start grinding chapters 3 and 4 (and partially 6) at first, then later go to chapter 5.
 - Do exercises on page 178, 240, 245-248 at some point.